manu-153/Movie-Recommendation-System/README.md

-# 🎮 Movie Recommendation System using Collaborative Filtering
+# 🎮 Movie Recommendation System using Collaborative

 ## 📌 Overview
 This project implements a **collaborative filtering-based recommender system** using **TensorFlow and NumPy**.
 It predicts movie ratings based on user preferences and generates personalized movie recommendations.